 If we examine why fish oil, the most commonly known source, is high in Omega 3 we see that it is so because fish eat algae.

 It is algae, and especially marine phytoplankton which are the primary producers of Omega 3 in the food chain as demonstrated by the species which eat most of them: sardines, anchovies, salmon tuna, mackerel, etc. With a biomass which exceeds that of all marine animals combined, phytoplankton uses complex aerobic pathways to synthesize fatty acids.

 So by eating phytoplankton, humans can essentially mimic the method by which fish so successfully gain a robust immune system.

-Why is phytoplankton a superior form of Omega 3 than fish or flax?
+Why Algae is the Best Vegan form of Omega 3 DHA

 Heavy metals in fish is now a major health issue, with mercury a particular threat, as well as lead and DDE (the toxic product which appears when the pesticide DDT breaks down) In addition, PCB’s (polychlorinated biphenyls) are synthetic chemicals now appearing at toxic levels in fish, and the effects of these are so severe as to cause cognitive impairment in heavy fish eaters within a matter of months.

-This is where marine phytoplankton, and particularly that grown in climate controlled bioreactors as opposed to the open ocean, offers a cleaner, healthier and distinctly safer solution.
-Not only does ingesting phytoplankton connect you with the primary source of EPA in the natural world, but you can do so with the surety that you are ingesting no nasties of any kind, no toxic residues, no heavy metals, no pollutants.
+This is where marine phytoplankton, particularly that grown in climate-controlled bioreactors as opposed to the open ocean, offers a cleaner, healthier and distinctly safer solution.
+Not only does ingesting phytoplankton connect you with the primary source of EPA in the natural world, but you can do so with the surety that you are ingesting no nasties of any kind, no toxic residues, no heavy metals, and no pollutants.